 Who to include in your postpartum recovery

-You can start chiropractic care during pregnancy for aches and pains, and even for help if your baby is presenting head up.
+You can start chiropractic care during pregnancy for aches and pains, and even for help if your baby is presenting breach (or head up).
 But chiropractic care after delivery may be viewed as a luxury.
 The baby is born – why keep going?

 Once you spend hours and hours, sitting, swaying, rocking, feeding, and not sleeping, your body – while recovering internally from birth – is being used in many ways that are out of the ordinary.
 Having the care of a chiropractor can help ease your body back into the world where you aren’t carrying a small life inside you, but instead, have a car seat draped over your elbow.